The following list provides examples. Services are not limited to those mentioned. Most services are free, typical

 - Plan B (emergency contraception- $15 per dose at the HWC) If you find yourself needing emergency contraception after-hours you can use the Plan B Store Locator to find a location near you

-- Free condoms, dental dams, and other sexual health supplies available,
+- Free condoms, dental dams, and other sexual health supplies available by completing an Anonymous Safer Sex Kit request online.

 For the most part, LGBTQ students need the same medical services as all Macalester students, but for the unique health care needs of LGBTQ students, the HWC staff is available for help.
 Here are a few examples:

 - For those LGBTQ students who are sexually active, sexual and reproductive health care relevant to them.

 Please note there are charges associated with most procedures.